aantron/ocaml.org/data/planet/mgiovannini/theorems-for-free-the-monad-edition.md

 satisfying the following laws:

-Identity:    fmap id      &equiv; id
+Identity:    fmap id      ≡ id
-Composition: fmap (f &#8728; g) &equiv; fmap f &#8728; fmap g
+Composition: fmap (f ∘ g) ≡ fmap f ∘ fmap g

-An applicative structure or idiom is the signature:
+An applicative structure or idiom is the

-module type APPLICATIVE =